samsquire/ideas2/README.md

 # 71. Community Idea: Workloads

 My computer has lots of spare resources.
 I would like work to be allocated to my computer.

+# 72. Task Store

+A shop of things that people can do with their computers.
+Not necessarily apps but the interoperation of multiple services installed to create some behaviour.